Monkey-Matt/kmp-web/README.md

-Learning to run Kotlin Multiplatform on the web, following the guide: https://kotlinlang.org/docs/wasm-get-started.html#before-you-start
+Learning to run Kotlin Multiplatform on the web.
+Hosted on Github Pages, [see here.](https://monkey-matt.github.io/KMP-Web-Executable/)

-This is a Kotlin Multiplatform project targeting Android, iOS, Web.
+This project is targeting Web, Android, and iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: